Hoecker-Lab/pocketoptimizer/README.rst

     design.prepare_protein(
         protein_structure='scaffold/YOUR_PROTEIN.pdb',  # Input PDB
-        keep_chains=['A', 'B'],  # Specific protein chain to keep backbone_restraint=True, #  Restrains the backbone during the minimization cuda=False,              # Performs minimization on CPU instead of GPU discard_mols=[]        # Special molecules to exclude.
+        keep_chains=['A', 'B'],  # Specific protein chain to keep minimize=True,           # Whether to minimize the input protein structure backbone_restraint=True, #  Restrains the backbone during the minimization cuda=False,              # Performs minimization on CPU instead of GPU discard_mols=[]        # Special molecules to exclude.
 Per default everything, but peptides have to be defined manually